m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/scale.md

 # Scale

-The `Scale` action changes the entity's scale over time.
+The `Scale` action changes the node's scale over time.

 The options object for the `Scale` action has the following properties:

-- `scale`: The scale of the entity once the Action has completed.
-This is a ratio, so a value of 2 will double the size of the entity.
+- `scale`: The scale of the node once the Action has completed.
+This is a ratio, so a value of 2 will double the size of the node.
 - `duration`: The duration of the animation in milliseconds.
 - `runDuringTransition`: A boolean indicating whether the action should run during a transition.
 This is an optional property.
 If not specified, the default is `false`.